d3vote/XSolutions-Configurable-Cash-Register/README.md

 - Ability to add unlimited & customizable Products

 ## How to run
-There are two ways to run the Application: From IDE (e.g. IntelliJ) or to install an actual .exe from here: https://github.com/d3vote/XSolutions-Configurable-Cash-Register/releases
+There are two ways to run the Application: From IDE (e.g. IntelliJ) or to install an actual .exe from [here.](https://github.com/d3vote/XSolutions-Configurable-Cash-Register/releases)Register/releases

 Instruction for IDE (e.g. IntelliJ):